Overview

 The location I chose to base my chocolate bars on was the Dominican Republic, which is located in the Caribbean.
 It produces 70% of the worlds organic cocoa despite only producing 2% of the worlds cocoa overall.
 The Dominican's strong appreciation for their land and their community has aided them in advocating for more sustainable cocoa practices.

-As I researched I came across a symbol originating from the Taino culture.
+As I researched the D.R.
+I came across a symbol originating from the Taino culture.
 The Taino are the indigenous people from the Caribbean.
 The symbol is known as Eternal Lovers, it is of two birds facing each other and dancing.
-I felt this was fitting as Dominicans are known for their love of dance and music, as well as for their friendly and familial nature.
+I felt this was fitting as Dominicans are known for their love of dance and music, as well as for their friendly and familial attitudes.

 Logo Sketches & Inspiration